I Evaluated G2's 5 Best Anti-Money Laundering Software

 What I dislike about Onfido:

 • Support response times were another recurring concern.
-There were mentions of delays that made it harder to get timely help, and that’s something I saw echoed across multiple reviews.
+Several G2 reviewers mentioned delays that made it harder to get timely help, and I saw this echoed across multiple reviews on the platform.

 What G2 users dislike about Onfido:

-"The only thing that is to mention here would be that it might generate some false positives from time to time."
+"The only thing that needs to be mentioned here would be that it might generate some false positives from time to time."

 - Onfido Review, verified Onfido user.